BernardasJuzumas/spiketech_assignment/README.md

 **Authentication**

 The current implementation does not take Authenticaition in to account.
-The real, production ready service might consider some authentication
+The real, production ready service might consider some authentication implementation.